RHEM 4: The Golden Fragments

-RHEM 4: The Golden Fragments is an adventure game designed for PC and Mac by Knut Müller.
+RHEM 4: The Golden Fragments is a 2010 adventure game released for Windows and Mac OS X by Knut Müller.

 Plot

 The game begins with Kales giving you the note and the black crystal explaining the reason why he needs you to come back to RHEM.
-After you arrive to RHEM by railcar, Kales informs you on a projector the task that you need to fulfill, in this case gather nine golden fragments.
+After you arrive to RHEM by railcar, Kales informs you on a projector the task that you need to fulfill, in this case, gather nine golden fragments.

 Gameplay

 The game objective is to collect all nine golden fragments to safely return to the outside world.

+Release

+RHEM 4: The Golden Fragments was released digitally by Lace Mamba Global on July 30, 2010.
+It received a retail release for Windows and Mac OS X in Europe by Lace Mamba on September 24, 2010, and in North America by WHA Entertainment on December 3, 2010.

+The game was re-released on February 3, 2016, under the title Rhem IV SE: The Golden Fragments by Runesoft via Steam.
+On May 6, 2016, RuneSoft published the game.

 Reception

-RHEM 4 have received quite favorable reviews from both critics and gamers alike: